Capitol Hill Babysitting Co-op: Hypothetical resolutions

 The co-op's problems occurred because of two issues: the scrip's value was fixed, and the ratio of scrip to couples was volatile.
 The cooperative could have made the ratio of scrip to couples fixed, by adjusting the amount of scrip entering the system via new members and leaving the system via couples choosing to leave the co-op.
 In addition, it could have let the scrip value adjust so that couples were paid more scrip to babysit when the supply of babysitters was small, and less when the supply was large.

-Mitchell criticizes the suggestion that price flexibility alone would resolve the demand problem.
+Bill Mitchell criticizes the suggestion that price flexibility alone would resolve the demand problem.
 He notes that a fall in prices would reduce the price of babysitting.
 This, of course, also means that the amount of scrip received for babysitting would also be less.
 Thus, since parents made less money, even as the supply of babysitters decreased, because of less incentive to babysit, the babysitters would not become wealthier.

 The traditional neo-classical response to this criticism, given by Pigou, is that the effect of cheaper babysitting prices is rather a redistribution of wealth from couples with little scrip to those with more, which will encourage persons who have saved in the past to spend more.

 Mitchell criticizes this because, he asserts, the falling wages of babysitters only solves the problem if it reduces the desire of couples to save, which is not supported by any research.
 The only effect of falling wages would be to increase the real value of nominal contracts.
 In other words, couples would have to spend more time babysitting before they acquired the amount necessary to leave the cooperative.
 Mitchell concludes that the problem is greater aggregate desire to save than can be funded by existing administrative debt, and that the solution is thus either to reduce (desire for) savings or, more likely increase spending by simply issuing more scrip.